 Though a little wobble is typical for ceiling fans, significant wobble can be dangerous.
 Begin by checking for the source of the wobble.
 In many cases, wobble happens when a fan has been hung from a regular ceiling electrical box instead of an electrical box that’s rated for fans.
 Because of its weight and constant movement, a fan exerts far more force on the electrical box than does a light.
 If a fan works its way loose, it could come crashing down.

-2Check the fan’s support.
-If the fan hangs from the wrong type of box or is clearly under-supported, call a fan-installation specialist or an electrician.
-If you can’t determine the type of support from below, you may have to climb into the attic, but before you do follow steps 4 through 7 to see if these easier steps solve the problem.
+Note: If you can’t determine the type of support from below, you may have to climb into the attic to check it. , Before you do this, follow steps 4 through 7 to see if these easier steps solve the problem.

 To remove the broken flywheel, you must disassemble the fan assembly.

 It’s helpful to take pictures of the fan as you disassemble it to make reassembly easier.

 Before working on the fan, be sure to turn the power off at the circuit breaker.

 1 Remove the fan’s blades and open the fan switch housing.

 2 Detach any switches and controls, noting how and where these were connected.